Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/ttl/modify-ttl.md

 TTL timestamp + INTERVAL 30 DAY MOVE TO DISK s3 -> TTL timestamp + INTERVAL 60 DAY MOVE TO DISK s3

 * Idea: ClickHouse need to move data from s3 to local disk BACK
-* Actual: There is no rule that data eariler than 60 DAY **should be** on local disk
+* Actual: There is no rule that data earlier than 60 DAY **should be** on local disk

 Table parts: